 Should America get rid of the penny?
-The reasons why it should apply to the rationale behind nickels, dimes, and $1 coins.
-However, there are also some good reasons why it shouldn't, and those are mainly emotional — based on the penny's long history.
+The reasons why it should also apply to nickels, dimes, and $1 coins.
+The reasons why it shouldn't are mainly emotional and based on the penny's long history.

 10 Reasons to Get Rid of the Penny